Bahrain-SEB-15/react-hoot-front-end/add-css-modules/README.md

 ## Overview

 In this lesson, we'll learn how to apply CSS modules to components in a React application and begin the process of styling the app.
-We'll also add some visual assets, update our base styling (`src/index.css`), and make the `src/components/NavBar/NavBar.jsx` a bit more organized.
+We'll also add some visual assets, update our base styling (`src/index.css`), and make the `NavBar` component a bit more organized.

 ## CSS Modules

-CSS Modules became available with the release of **create-react-app v2.0**, which improved the configuration of Webpack.

-With **CSS Modules**, a CSS file’s **class names** will be made unique by the tooling and will be dedicated to the component that imports the CSS Module - no more worrying about class name collisions!
+[**Vite's CSS Modules**](https://vite.dev/guide/features#css-modules) make it so that the **class names** in a CSS module will be unique and dedicated to the component that imports the CSS Module.
+No more worrying about class name collisions!

 Using a CSS Module differs from using a CSS stylesheet in three ways:

-1. The filename ends with `module.css`, e.g., `App.module.css` instead of `App.css`.
+1. The filename ends with `module.css`.
+For example, `App.module.css` instead of `App.css`.
-2. The CSS Module is imported with the `from` syntax.
+2. The CSS Module is imported as an object.
 3. **Class selectors** are unique to the component.
-Other selectors however become global CSS rules just like with CSS stylesheets.
+However, other selectors become global CSS rules, just like regular CSS stylesheets.

 Below is an example of how a CSS Module can be imported inside a React component: